• HOME

 To make any bouquet or flower arrangement, the first objective in designing is to remove all of the leaves from the stem.

-Many experienced florists have “greenery strippers” or those devices they use to assist them in doing this, but you’ll have to do it by hand.
+Many experienced florists have “greenery and thorn strippers” or those devices they use to assist them in doing this, but you’ll have to do it by hand.
 Remove each leaf gently so as not to break the stem.

-You can also use scissors and straight-up cut them as close to the stem as possible, again, carefully, to ensure that you don’t scrape the stem.
+You can also use scissors and straight up cut them as close to the stem as possible, again, carefully, to ensure that you don’t scrape the stem.

 Do this with all of your flowers before going on to the next step; it will save you time later and allow you to get rid of all of the mess before you begin!